Sprague Electric: Legacy of Sprague Capacitors

 Starting in the early 1950s, Sprague produced its "Black Beauty" line of capacitors.
 These paper capacitors were similar to Robert Sprague's original patent.
 Instead of using wax coating on the outer body to keep moisture out (moisture renders capacitors useless), Sprague applied a plastic resin material to encapsulate the device and provide better and longer-lasting resistance to moisture.

 In the late 1960s, capacitors developed quickly as better materials, such as mylar, were used in their production.
 Capacitors became more reliable, smaller, and able to withstand higher voltages.
 Sprague Electric's "Orange Drop" capacitors were well received by manufacturers and designers.
 They set the standard for "modern" capacitors in appearance and performance.

 The revival of interest in vacuum tube amplifiers brought the mystique of having the right electronic components for top performance.
 Sprague Electric components had a long history of name recognition, quality, and brand loyalty.
-Additionally, the Sprague "Bumble Bee" capacitors that were found in the original Gibson Les Pauls are commonly sought after by guitarists today in search of that original Les Paul tone.
+The Sprague "Bumble Bee" capacitors that were found in the original Gibson Les Pauls are commonly sought after by guitarists today in search of that original Les Paul tone.

 As of 2013, some designers and restorers use only Sprague/Vishay Orange Drops or other Sprague capacitors.
 After the breakup of Sprague Electric, the Orange Drop Capacitor line was continued by SBE Inc until 2012, when the Orange Drop product line was sold to Cornell Dubilier.

 Sprague capacitors were used in a prototype Apple-1 computer.